 Ghardaia

-The M'zab Valley market is one of Algeria's most colorful — carpets, pottery, spices, and traditional Mozabite clothing.
-Bargaining is expected.
+The M'zab Valley market is one of Algeria's most colorful with carpets, pottery, spices, and traditional Mozabite clothing.
+This is where bargaining is expected.

 Tamanrasset & Djanet